Progressive Tax

 The idea of taxing progressively - that people of different income groups pay a different percentage of their income in taxes - stems from a concept called ability to pay.

 Note the difference between wealth and income.
 Wealth includes many different physical and financial assets.
-The physical assets involve gold, real estate, cars, and like, while the financial assets include shares, bonds, and savings accounts.
+The physical assets involve gold, real estate, cars, and the like, while the financial assets include shares, bonds, and savings accounts.

 How exactly do lower-income earners pay fewer taxes than high-income earners?
 What are the criteria?
 Progressive taxation is often implemented by using tax brackets.